MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineLisCivicAddress.md

 ## SYNOPSIS
 Use the \`Set-CsOnlineLisCivicAddress\` cmdlet to modify an existing civic address which has not been validated.
-Validated civic addresses cannot be modified.
+Validated civic addresses can be modified.

 ## SYNTAX